eknag/cudacave/_admin/README.md

 * Jekyll-sitemap installed based on the advise of [This article](https://blog.webjeda.com/jekyll-sitemap/).

 ## Important Commands
+Everything important is in _admin.
-`edit_cudacave` and `deploy_cudacave` are scripts located in \bin that should be used to make changes to the website.
+`edit_cudacave` and `deploy_cudacave` are scripts located in _admin\bin that should be used to make changes to the website.

 ## Tips
 Currently, I'm editing markdown files in VS code using the Grammarly extension.
 [Thank you](https://medium.com/@znck/grammarly-in-code-b62dd1a4c76e)